Next Steps

 If you schedule an evaluation for your child, you will know the exact dates of testing, who your evaluator is, and the evaluation fee.

-Testing typically occurs over two half-days or one school-length day, depending on a number of factors (e.g., your child’s age, how comprehensive the evaluation scope is, your child’s expected fatigue and/or anxiety about testing).
+Testing typically occurs over one school-length day or two half-days.
 Full-day evaluations include an extended break for lunch.
-For children 6 years and older, we do not expect parents to stay onsite (though you are welcome to), as the days of testing are focused exclusively on your child.
+For children 6 years and older, we do not expect parents to stay onsite (though you are welcome to), as the in-person testing sessions focus exclusively on your child.
 If your child is under 6 years of age, please do plan to stay onsite.
 Your child and the psychologist will work collaboratively throughout the evaluation sessions to complete a range of formal and informal tests, while building in time for adequate breaks and rapport-building.

-After your child’s testing sessions, we give ourselves about 2-3 weeks to gather information from multiple other sources, including in-depth interviews with you, your child’s teacher(s), and other professionals in your child’s life (e.g., tutors, occupational and speech/language therapists, pediatricians, etc.).
-We also request you and your child’s teacher complete a range of clinical questionnaires online.
+After your child’s testing sessions, we take about 2-3 weeks to gather information from multiple sources, including in-depth interviews with you, your child’s teacher(s), and other professionals (e.g., tutors, occupational and speech/language therapists, pediatricians, etc.).
+We also request you and your child’s teacher complete clinical questionnaires online.

 Once we have collected all of our data, we will meet with you (typically without your child) to review the results, including any diagnoses we ruled in or out, notable strengths or weaknesses across developmental areas, and our educational and treatment recommendations.